Grilled Parmesan Fish Foil Packs – Alaskan pollock topped with parmesan cheese over seasoned zucchini & yellow squash, wrapped in foil and grilled.

 I encourage you to try it at home.
 It’s very versatile.
 It’s great for baking, broiling, sautéing, and even grilling.

-Pollock is also inexpensive.
+Alaskan pollock is also inexpensive.
 It can be an affordable substitute for cod, flounder, and sole.

 I’ve partnered with the National Fisheries Institute (NFI) to encourage Americans to eat more seafood!
 NFI has launched a blog called Dish On Fish.
 The website encourages Americans to eat seafood at least 2-3 times a week in order to reap all the health benefits that seafood has to offer.